openvinotoolkit/openvino/docs/IE_DG/network_state_intro.md

 	* [from nGraph Function](../nGraph_DG/build_function.md)

 2. [Reshape](ShapeInference) CNNNetwork network if necessary
-**Necessary case:** the sequence_lengths dimension of input > 1, it means TensorIterator layer will have number_iterations > 1.
+**Necessary case:** the sequence_lengths dimension of input > 1, it means the TensorIterator layer will have number_iterations > 1.
 We should reshape the inputs of the network to set sequence_dimension exactly to 1.

-Usually, the following exception that occurs after applying a transform when trying to infer the network in a plugin indicates the need to apply reshape feature: `C++ exception with description "Function is incorrect.
-Assign and ReadValue operations must be in pairs on the network."`
+Usually, the following exception, which occurs after applying a transform when trying to infer the network in a plugin, indicates the need to apply reshape feature: `C++ exception with description "Function is incorrect.
+Assign and ReadValue operations must be used in pairs in the network."`
 This means that there are several pairs of Assign/ReadValue operations with the same variable_id in the network, operations were inserted into each iteration of the TensorIterator.

 ```cpp